Skip to content

 yg flows

-Output: YAML format with fields: name, nodes (participants), aspects.
+Output: a custom human-readable line format (not YAML) with fields: name, nodes (participants), aspects.

 yg owner